shoriwe/fullproxy/README.md

 ### Applications
 This could be specially useful when you need to proxy a network that a machine have access to, but you can't bind with it
 ### Considerations
-- The `interface` protocol may loss some setup connections if it is extremely stressed, but it should work `just fine` if the connections where already made
+- The `master` protocol may loss some setup connections if it is extremely stressed, but it should work `just fine` if the connections where already made
 # Installation
 ## Pre-compiled binaries
 You can find pre-compiled binaries for windows and linux [Here](https://github.com/shoriwe/FullProxy/tree/master/build)